AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 # Knapsack Problem
 **Problem statement**: Given a set of items, each with a weight `x` and value `y`, and a backpack with a capacity `c` the goal is to take the items in a way that the profit is maximized.

-**Claim**: Given a set of items, it is possible to sort them in a ___specific___ way where the order by which the items were sorted represents the (near) optimal picking sequence.
+**Claim**: Given a set of items, it is possible to select them (by pointing) in a ___specific___ order that represents the (near) optimal picking sequence.

-**Goal of Pointer-Network** Given a set of items and a backpack, the goal of the Pointer-Network sequentially point to the indexes of the input and, therefore, generate a sequence by which the items will be selected and placed in the backpack.
+**Goal of Pointer-Network** Given a set of items and a backpack, the goal of the Pointer-Network is to sequentially point to the indexes of the input and, therefore, generate a sequence by which the items will be selected and placed in the backpack.

 **Encoder Input** Represents the coordinates of the nodes